-The automatic and manual data collection processes in Step "5" on page 295 both collect files found in this directory.
+The automatic and manual data collection processes in Step "5" on page 329 both collect files found in this directory.

-Collect the data automatically by using the runmqras command as described in "Collecting troubleshooting information automatically with runmqras" on page 262.
+• Collect the data automatically by using the runmqras command as described in "Collecting troubleshooting information automatically with runmqras" on page 297.
 Be sure to collect the runmqras trace section, and from queue managers the defs and topic sections as well, and to specify your case number as shown in the following example for collecting output from queue manager QMA:

-'''

-runmqras -section defs,topic,trace -qmlist QMA -caseno TS001234567
+runmqras -section defs,topic,trace -qmlist QMA -caseno TS001234567 runmqras -section trace -caseno TS001234567

-'''